We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - coconut milk

-These options can be tricky to work with if you’re a beginner, so it’s best to use water on your first try.
+These options can be tricky to work with if you’re a beginner, so you may want to stick with water for your first try.

 Scents

-Technically, soap doesn’t need a scent to clean the skin.
+Soap doesn’t need a scent to get your skin clean.
 But if you’d like to add a pleasant smell, you can use essential oils or fragrance oils.

-Essential oils are mostly plant-based and can be combined to create custom aromas.
+Essential oils are mostly plant-based, and you can combine them to create custom aromas.
 Fragrance oils are synthetic.
 When selecting fragrance oils, look for skin-safe options.

-Soapmaking is a wonderful way to enjoy natural, gentle soap.
+Soap-making offers a creative way to enjoy natural, gentle soap.
 It takes time to master the process, so don’t be discouraged if your soap isn’t perfect.
 The more you experiment, the better your soap will be.

 Always follow safety measures and work slowly.
 For one-on-one guidance, consider taking a soapmaking class.

 If you don’t want to work with lye, use a melt-and-pour soap base, which you can find online.
-It’s already been saponified, so you can experiment with soapmaking until you’re ready to make it from scratch.
+This base has already been saponified, so you can experiment with soap-making until you’re ready to make it from scratch.

 Recipe adapted from The Prairie Homestead